TheTimmaeh/PHP-Daemon-Manager/README.md

 PHP-Daemon-Manager
 ==================

-Lets you manage PHP Daemon using start-stop-daemon.
+Lets you manage PHP daemons using start-stop-daemon.